 The world's leading 10-mile running event starting at the Portsmouth Historic Dockyard.
 Make a family weekend of it!
-Join MHA at Portsmouth's Great South Run and receive a running t-shirt and excellent fundraising support.
+Join MHA at the Great South Run to fight loneliness & isolation, enabling people to live later life well.
+You'll receive an MHA vest, sponsorship form and fundraising pack full of ideas & inspiration.

 Portsmouth may be famous for its maritime and naval history but for one weekend in October it becomes a hub of land-based activity as 24,000+ runners head for Southsea for a range of running events, the daddy of which is the Great South Run.